Retire Before Dad

 Sure Dividend’s target audience is investors looking to build passive income through dividend stocks.

-These investors tend to be closer to retirement age (50+), but the service may also appeal to younger long-term dividend investors interested in passive income.
+These investors tend to be closer to retirement age (50+), but the service may also appeal to younger long-term dividend investors interested in passive income

 Market Index funds are sufficient for most people — investors do not need to buy individual stocks.

 However, the total market and blue-chip index funds typically yield below 2%.
-Government bond yields are minuscule.

-So for those looking to increase the income yield on their investment dollars, buying individual dividend stocks can do the job.
+For those looking to increase the income yield on their investment dollars, buying individual dividend stocks can do the job.

 Therefore, the Sure Dividend Newsletter and other products are best suited for those looking beyond index funds and bonds to generate reliable retirement income and dividend growth.

-Sure Dividend Review: Dividend Newsletter Walkthrough
+Sure Dividend Review 2024 Walkthrough

 The Sure Dividend Newsletter is a 50+ page PDF sent to your email every month.
 The newsletter arrives in the morning on the first Sunday.

-Each month, the newsletter contains ten stock recommendations and more than 600 dividend security and risk rankings.
+Each month, the newsletter contains ten stock recommendations and more than 850 dividend security and risk rankings.

 Note: Screenshots are taken from the August 2020 version of the newsletter to avoid revealing recent proprietary information.
-The data is somewhat outdated, but you’ll see how the newsletter is structured.
+The data is outdated, but you’ll see how the newsletter is structured.

 Start your 7-Day Free Trial